Scientific Name

 Description

-Sedum caeruleum is an annual succulent shrub, simple or much-branched from the base, erect and up to 6 inches (15 cm) tall.
-Leaves are green, narrowly oblong, usually tinted red, and up to 1 inch (2.5 cm) long.
-It produces cymes of pale blue or white (rarely pinkish) star-shaped flowers in summer.
+Sedum caeruleum is an erect annual succulent shrub, simple or much-branched from the base, with slender branches and ovate to narrowly oblong or almost linear leaves.
+It can grow up to 8 inches (20 cm) tall.
+The leaves are shiny green, often suffused with red.
+They are thick, fleshy, and can measure up to 1 inch (2.5 cm) long.

 Hardiness